dvreeze/yaidom4j/README.md

 * Like JAXP DOM, yaidom4j can represent "mixed content" and not just data-oriented XML documents
 * Unlike JAXP XPath (1.0) support, the element query API in yaidom4j is very easy to use without any involved bootstrapping
 * Like *Saxon* a Java Stream-based query API is offered, but unlike Saxon's query API this query API is element-node-centric
+* Also, *Saxon* defines the concept of a *Step*, which is a function from item to (Java) Stream of items (think: XPath axes), but yaidom4j does not do so

 As said above, yaidom4j does not try to implement the full XML InfoSet in its *immutable DOM* implementation.
 For example:
 * If *information item* loosely means *node*, a *document* is not treated as an information item or node